zey-2/SSC_codes/README.md

    - By default, downloads all 2025 papers and saves results in the `2025/` folder.
    - To quickly test, set `test_flag=True` in the `main()` function call at the bottom of the script.
 This will download only three papers and exit early.

+## Resume Capability

+If the Excel file (`papers_2025.xlsx`) already exists, the script will automatically skip papers that have already been processed and listed in the file.
+PDF downloads will also be skipped for papers whose files already exist in the output directory.
+This allows you to safely rerun the script to continue interrupted downloads or add new papers as they appear.

 ## Output

 - PDFs and debug HTML files are saved in the output directory (e.g., `2025/`)